-New Years Resolutions According to the Self-Love and Self-Care Playbook
+New Year’s Resolutions According to the Self-Love and Self-Care Playbook

-In 2018, thinking about me, myself and I doesn’t make you selfish
+This time around, thinking about me, myself and I doesn’t make you selfish

 The idea is simple: Give yourself a little love and attention once in a while.
 Strike that.
 Do it for a change.
 It’s one of those answers that stare people right in the face but are overlooked instead.
 Familiar yet foreign, we glaze over self-love and self-care because we are somewhat programmed to put other people first.